nickhudkins/ld-demo-java/README.md

 ## Usage

-You can run this without LauncDarkly, but feature flags will fall back to the hard coded fallback value.
+You can run this without LaunchDarkly, but feature flags will fall back to the hard coded fallback value.
 If you want to use LaunchDarkly you need the following:

 1. A valid `LD_SDK_KEY` exported as an environment variable.